filecoin-project/filecoin-plus-large-datasets/README.md

+### ❗️ This repo is used for testing ❗️

+**Large Dataset Application** forms submitted through the development and staging sites of [https://filplus.storage/](https://filplus.storage/) will appear in this repo.

+---

 # Filecoin Plus for large datasets

 This repo serves as the hub for client applications for DataCap at a large scale - currently defined as > 500 TiB of DataCap.
 If you wish to generally learn more about Filecoin Plus or apply for less than 500 TiB of DataCap, check out the following resources: